|Name||广东 (guǎng dōng) ['vast' 'east'] Old Name Kwangtung WG|

 |GDP||63,452 (27.10 %) [11th]|

-Guangdong has been China's southern gateway to the world for many centuries.
-Trade has been the life blood of the province.
-Guangzhou (called Canton by the Portuguese) is positioned close to the estuary of the 珠江 Zhū Jiāng (or Pearl River) providing easy access to the South China Sea.
+Guangdong has been China's southern gateway to the world for many centuries with trade as the life blood of the province.
+Guangzhou (named Canton by the Portuguese and known by that name until 1949) is positioned close to the estuary of the 珠江 Zhū Jiāng (or Pearl River) providing easy access to the South China Sea.
 The Pearl or West River is the third largest in China and drains much of the provinces of Guangxi and Guangdong.
 It has a complex pattern of outflows, one channel runs through Guangzhou, the main one to the west of Macau.
 The southern coast is dotted with small islands (over 700) and receives copious water from the rivers that flow south from the province's northern mountains to the sea.
 The coastal belt has fertile alluvial soil and the rocky coastline gives excellent fishing.
-Guangzhou opened to foreign trade in 1685, and for two centuries all sea trade with China was through this port.
+The port of Guangzhou opened to foreign trade in 1685, and for two centuries had the monopoly of all foreign sea trade.
 Precious and fragile Jingdezhen porcelain was carried over the mountains from Jiangxi into Guangdong for export to Europe.

-The area became part of China as long ago as the Qin dynasty.
+The province of Guangdong became part of China as long ago as the Qin dynasty.
 When the Qin empire collapsed the area broke away as the kingdom of Nanyue until re-unification in 111BCE.
 At this time Guangzhou was called Panyu ➚.
 It has been subject to immigration and emigration over the centuries and there is a good mixture of peoples within the province.
 It became involved in overseas trade from an early date, it was sacked by the Arabs and Persians in 758CE.
-International trade continued to grow, and in the Tang dynasty (758CE) Huang Chao led the Gunagzhou massacre ➚ in which many foreign merchants died.
-As the southernmost province it was the last to be conquered by the Mongols at the Battle of Yamen in 1279 (near Jiangmen).
+International trade continued to grow, and in the Tang dynasty (879CE) Huang Chao led the Guangzhou massacre ➚ in which many foreign merchants died.
+As the southernmost province it was the last to be conquered by the Mongols; this took place at the Battle of Yamen in 1279 (near Jiangmen).
 The most widely spoken dialect after Mandarin and Wu is Cantonese or 'Yue', and due to emigration Cantonese is widely heard outside China too.
-For example we use the Cantonese pronunciation of 锅 'wok' ➚ rather than the Mandarin 'guō'.
-Local people consider themselves Tang Chinese rather than Han Chinese as they do in northern China because of the flourishing of culture in the south in Tang dynasty times.
+For example English uses the Cantonese pronunciation of 锅 'wok' ➚ rather than the Mandarin 'guō'.
+Local people consider themselves Tang Chinese rather than Han Chinese as they do in northern China because of the flourishing of culture in the south in Tang dynasty times fulled by the migration of many people from the north.
 There has always been a sense of independence from, and rivalry with, Beijing far to the north.

 Guangdong as the only port allowed to trade with foreigners became the flashpoint for the Opium Wars.
 All foreign trade from 1757 to 1841 was through the Cohongs ➚ on Shamian island, the only place foreigners were allowed to set foot on Chinese soil.
 Later the province was the crucible of the Taiping Rebellion (1850-64) when Hong Xiuquan led a revolt against the Manchu rulers based on a strange reading of Christian theology and a smattering of other philosophies.
 The melting pot of cultures at Guangzhou created the necessary conditions for such a revolt.
 Later on in 1895 and again in 1917, it was the turn of Sun Yatsen to foment revolution in Guangzhou when he set up his headquarters there.
 In 1926 the First United front of Communists and Nationalists set off from Guangdong on the Northern Expedition in an attempt to unify China under the Republic.